baharmon/baharmon.github.io/_pages/grass-in-qgis.md

 such as `wiki-schwarzwald-cont` for digital elevation models.
 Save the color ramp to your favorites.
+In the min / max value settings set the accuracy to `actual`, select a method such as `cumulative count cut`, hit apply, then classify, and apply again.
 In the resampling section
-set zoomed in to bilinear or cubic.
+set zoomed in to `bilinear` or `cubic`.
 Since a digital elevation model represents a continuous gradient of data you should use bilinear or cubic interpolation